benbaptist/minecraft-wrapper/README.md

 `python /path/to/server/wrapper`

 Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.
-If you want to view the source code, open it with a zip file viewer OR download the src folder.</br>

 On first run, it'll create the configuration file 'wrapper.properties' and exit.
-Tune this file to your needs, and then run `python Wrapper.py` again.</br>
+Tune this file to your needs, and then run `python Wrapper.py` again.

-Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.
+Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.<br>
-Type /help to see a list of Wrapper.py commands.
+Type /help to see a list of Wrapper.py commands.<br>
 To completely shutdown the wrapper, type /halt.</br>
 If you run into any bugs, please report them!

-Wrapper.py is made to work with 1.7.10 and later, but it will work on 1.7.4 and earlier if you don't use proxy mode.
+The master branch will run all versions of minecraft if you don't use proxy mode.
 If you're using 1.6 and earlier, please turn on pre-1.7-mode in wrapper.properties.
+If you want to use proxy mode in 1.9 or later versions, you must switch to the development branch (again, only for vanilla type unmodded servers!)

 #Features#
 Wrapper.py supports the following features:
 - Plugin system for adding Bukkit-like features to a vanilla server
   - Proxy mode allows you to add extra functionality to plugins, such as real /commands
   - Permissions system with group support
-  - Jump to different servers without reconnecting (extremely experimental, can be used by calling api.minecraft.connect(ip, port) )
+  - Jump to different servers without reconnecting (extremely experimental, possibly broken on the development branch)
 - Automatic Backups
   - Automatically delete the oldest backups once you reach amount of backups
   - Specify which folders and files get backed up